 How the IRS Applies Payments

 As noted in CCM 200720015, the general rule is that the IRS will follow the taxpayer’s instructions with the payment if the taxpayer specifically designates how the payment is to be applied.
-This is described in Revenue Procedure 2002-26.
+This is also set out in Revenue Procedure 2002-26.

 In cases where the payment is not voluntary (i.e., it occurs via an IRS wage levy) or the taxpayer fails to designate how the IRS is to apply the payment, the IRS will apply the payment “in the order of priority that the Service determines will serve its best interest.”

-With federal income taxes, this usually means that the IRS will apply the tax payment to the tax and tax period that has the shortest IRS tax collection statute (AKA CSED or collection statute expiration date).
+When an individual pays their federal income taxes, the IRS will generally apply the payment to the tax period and tax owed that has the shortest IRS tax collection statute, also known as the CSED or collection statute expiration date.

 The Strategy for Paying Trust Fund Taxes

-In the later scenario, the IRS is able to maximize the trust fund recovery penalty because the penalty is imposed retroactively on the amount of tax that is outstanding at the time that the penalty is assessed.
-Thus, if the penalty is not assessed before the taxpayer pays off the older tax periods, then the IRS will have lost the penalty amounts and interest that would have accrued on the prior tax years.
+One strategy for paying trust fund taxes is to prioritize the payment of the most recent tax periods first.
+This is because the trust fund recovery penalty is imposed retroactively on the amount of tax that is outstanding at the time the penalty is assessed.
+If the penalty is not assessed before the taxpayer pays off the older tax periods, then the IRS will have lost the penalty amounts and interest that would have accrued on the prior tax years.